-Planted trees stands with approximately ten (10) or more stems are described below.
-As noted above, landscaping features that consist of smaller planted tree stands (<10 stems) and individual planted trees with a dbh <50 cm were not documented in detail throughout the Site.
+Planted tree stands with approximately ten (10) or more stems are described below.
+As noted above, landscaping features that consist of smaller planted tree stands (<10 stems) and individual planted trees with a diameter at breast height (dbh) <50 cm were not documented in detail throughout the Site.
 In general, planted trees include a mixture of Red Pine, White Pine, Scots Pine, White Spruce, Norway Spruce, Sugar Maple, Silver Maple, Honey Locust, Bur Oak and Horse Chestnuts (planted in a few locations), varying in size between approximately 10 cm and 40 cm dbh.
 Several planted gardens with domestic flowers and shrubs are also present in various locations throughout the Site.